DISTANCE - 16 KM

 Permits and specially protected areas

 No prior permission is required to walk along this route.
-The route does not pass through specially protected natural areas or the border protection zone, and there are no permanent border guard posts anywhere along the route.
-When meeting border guards, it is necessary to show your documents and explain your route.
+The route does not pass through any specially protected natural areas, or the border protection zones, and there are no permanent border guard posts along the route.
+When encountering border guards, it is necessary to present your documents and explain your planned route.